tris-olson/eqworks-questions/README.md

 # eqworks_questions
 Solutions to technical interview questions for Data Engineer position at EQ Works.

-Where to find output for each question:
+Where to find output for each question after running submission.py:
 1) cleaned-data
 2) assigned-data
 3) poi-stats, map.html